 Coaching will help employees to maximize their full contribution and potential.
 It is process through which supervisors may communicate clear expectations to employees, provide feedback and give suggestions to employees.
-It also prepare employees to be ready for challenging works (Heslin, VandeWalle and Latham, 2006).
+It also prepare employees to be ready for challenging works (Heslin, VandeWalle et al. 2006).
 It is an important mechanism that helps supervisors enhance employees' performance.
-For example, Liu and Batt (2010) found that amount of coaching that an employee received each month predicted objective performance improvement over time.
-In a study of effects of managers' coaching intensity on the performance of those they supervise, at multiple levels of an organizational hierarchy, it is found that managers' coaching intensity influences the performance of their subordinates after controlling for job satisfaction (Agarwal, Angst, and Magni, 2009).
+For example, Liu and Batt (Liu and Batt 2010) found that amount of coaching that an employee received each month predicted objective performance improvement over time.
+In a study of effects of managers' coaching intensity on the performance of those they supervise, at multiple levels of an organizational hierarchy, it is found that managers' coaching intensity influences the performance of their subordinates after controlling for job satisfaction (Agarwal, Angst et al. 2009)

-To increase its effectiveness, coaching should be done on an ongoing basis; this may include regular coaching meeting in formal performance review session where supervisors review recent performance, evaluate it, and provide guidance, suggestions, and recommendations for improvement; additionally, it may include less formal discussions between supervisors and employees concerning performance (Lindbom, 2007).
-In fact, truly effective managers and managerial leaders are those who embed effective coaching into the heart of their managerial practice (Hamlin, Ellinger, and Beattie, 2006).
+To increase its effectiveness, coaching should be done on an ongoing basis; this may include regular coaching meeting in formal performance review session where supervisors review recent performance, evaluate it, and provide guidance, suggestions, and recommendations for improvement; additionally, it may include less formal discussions between supervisors and employees concerning performance (Lindbom Spring 2007).
+In fact, truly effective managers and managerial leaders are those who embed effective coaching into the heart of their managerial practice (Hamlin, Ellinger et al. 2006).
 However, coaching is not only performed by managers.
-It can be performed by peers (Armstrong, 2006).
+It can be performed by peers (Armstrong 2006).
 Peers can support one another's learning and development by providing emotional and technical support.
-Parker, Hall, and Kram (2008) propose that peer coaching will be very effective if it happens through a 3-step process of (1) building the development relationships, (2) creating success in development, and (3) internalizing the learning tactic by applying the peer-coaching process in future relationships.
+Parker, Hall and Kram (Parker, Hall et al. 2008) propose that peer coaching will be very effective if it happens through a 3-step process of (1)building the development relationships, (2) creating success in development, and (3)internalizing the learning tactic by applying the peer-coaching process in future relationships.

-REVIEWING: Performance Evaluation and Linkage Performance to Rewards.
+Reviewing: Performance evaluation and linkage performance to rewards.